Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 Example 1
 ---------
 In this example we will initialize a string with a memory allocation just for the string.
-Notice that we have to manually free the memory in the struct and the string with the ``free_string`` function.
-You can also use the ``FREE_DAT`` macro which can be invoked from the ``dat_struct.h`` file.
+Notice that we do not have to manually free the memory in the struct and the string with the ``free_string`` function.
-**NOTICE:** the fact that their is no equal sign between the variable name and the macro.
-The equal sign is accounted for in the macro.

 .. code-block:: c